camunda/camunda-docs/versioned_docs/version-8.0/components/modeler/desktop-modeler/element-templates/about-templates.md

 ---

 :::note
-Element templates can be used with Desktop Modeler version 1.0+; they are currently available in BPMN diagrams only.
+Element templates are currently available in BPMN diagrams only.
 :::

 Element templates are a way to extend [Desktop Modeler](https://camunda.org/bpmn/tool/) with domain-specific diagram elements, such as service and user tasks.